micromdm/docs/content/rfcs/01-admin-experience.md

 menu:
   main:
     parent: "RFCs"
-    identifier: "MDM and the Admin Experience"
-    weight: 10
 ---

 _For now this is just a bunch of ideas, if you just looking what this project is, don't take the following as a bill of functionalities.
 It's just brainstorming on ideal admin UX_